 How popular is the baby name Jawaharlal in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Jawaharlal and check out all the blog posts that mention the name Jawaharlal.
+Plus, check out all the blog posts that mention the name Jawaharlal.

 Indira Gandhi in 1966

 Indira not only first appeared in the U.S. baby name data in 1966, but it was the top debut name of of the year.

 1970: 20 baby girls named Indira

 1966: 43 baby girls named Indira [debut]

 Why?
 Because in January of 1966, Indira Gandhi — no relation to Mahatma Gandhi — became the third Prime Minister of India.

 She succeeded the former Prime Minister, Lal Bahadur Shastri, who had died suddenly on January 11 while overseas in Tashkent, Uzbekistan.
 She was elected on January 19th and assumed office on January 24th.